hawraaserhan/Heart-Disease-Risk-Assessment-/README.md

 The SHAP force plot visualizes how each feature influences the final decision, making the model's predictions more transparent.

 ---
-#Model Testing On unseen data
+## Model Testing
-I extract 2 rows from the provided data then i test the model on this data without the target the model predict the 2 rows coorectly where the prediction and the probaility were saved in predictions_testingheart.csv
+I test the model on 2 unseen rows without target where the nodel predict them correctly and the prediction were saved in the predictions_testingheart.csv
 ---
 ## Conclusion
 This project successfully demonstrates a **highly accurate ensemble model** for heart disease prediction.
 More importantly, it showcases **explainability techniques** to make the model’s decisions **transparent and interpretable**, which is essential for **medical applications** where trust in AI models is crucial.